Home > Donations

 Please note this is an appeal so no certificate will be issued.

 Thank you to everyone that supported this project and made it possible to bring Tia to the UK.
-She is very happy in her new home.Due to your generosity we have been able to continue rescuing dogs from Romania.One recent rescue is Indra Click here
+She is very happy in her new home.Due to your generosity we have been able to continue rescuing dogs from Romania.One recent rescue is Buffy Click here

-Tia in her boarding kennel in the uk
+Tia in her boarding kennel in the UK

 At last Tia has arrived safely in England from Romania.
 Poor girl had a gruelling journey lasting over twenty four hours and was understandably really traumatised and none too happy.
 Amazingly she is adjusting quickly and showing her cheeky personality.